molily/molily.de/_posts/2020-11-21-testing-angular.md

 There are two ways to test the `FlickrService`: an integration test or a unit test.

+<aside class="margin-note">Requests against production</aside>

-An integration test provides the real `HttpClient`.
+An i**ntegration test** provides the real `HttpClient`.
 This leads to HTTP requests to the Flickr API when the running the tests.
 This makes the whole test unreliable.

 The network or the web service might be slow or unavailable.
 Also the Flickr API endpoint returns a different response for each request.
 It is hard to expect a certain `FlickrService` behavior if the input is unknown.

 Requests to third-party production APIs make little sense in a testing environment.
 If you want to write an integration test for a Service that makes HTTP request, better use a dedicated testing API that returns fixed data.
 This API can run on the same machine or in the local network.

+<aside class="margin-note">Intercept requests</aside>

-In the case of `FlickrService`, we better write a unit test.
+In the case of `FlickrService`, we better write a **unit test**.
 Angular has a powerful helper for testing code that depends on `HttpClient`: the [`HttpClientTestingModule`](https://angular.io/guide/http#testing-http-requests).

-For testing a Service with dependencies, it would be tedious to instantiate the Service with `new`.
-Instead, we are using the `TestBed` to set up a testing Module.
-Instead of providing the `HttpClient`, we import the `HttpClientTestingModule`.
+For testing a Service with dependencies, it is tedious to instantiate the Service with `new`.
+Instead, we use the `TestBed` to set up a testing Module.

+In place of the `HttpClient`, we import the `HttpClientTestingModule`.

 ```typescript
 TestBed.configureTestingModule({